AniSanikidze/Coffee-Shop/README.md

 # Coffee Shop with MERN Stack
 The developed application is a prototype of an e-commerce application designed for a company - Coffee Berry.
-The prototype includes must have functionalities of a fully-functional e-commerce website.

-The recommender also works for a fixed location - Prague College.

 - [Functionality](#functionality)
 - [Running the application](#running-the-application)